godot-rust/gdext/ReadMe.md

 ## Philosophy

 The Rust binding is an alternative to GDScript, with a focus on type safety, scalability and performance.
+The two languages can be mixed in a project, and your custom Rust APIs can be called type-safely from GDScript.

 The primary goal of godot-rust is to provide a [**pragmatic Rust API**][philosophy] for game developers.